fbpx

 • sharing toothbrushes, razors, injecting equipment and tattooing or body piercing equipment

-• sexual contact with someone who has mouth ulcers, open sores/wounds or bleeding gums
+• sexual contact or kissing someone who has mouth ulcers, open sores/wounds or bleeding gums

 What are the symptoms of hepatitis C?